pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 2. [Prepare your PKS resources – 45 minutes](#prepare-your-resources--45-minutes) – request a PKS cluster form Pivotal, an SQL database, and a storage resource in an account such as Google Cloud Platform (GPC).

-3. [Deploying Pega Platform using Helm charts – 90 minutes](#installing-and-deploying-pega-platform-using-helm-charts--90-minutes) – customize a configuration file with your PKS details and use kubectl and helm to install and then deploy Pega Platform onto your PKS cluster.
+3. [Deploying Pega Platform using Helm charts – 90 minutes](#installing-and-deploying-pega-platform-using-helm-charts--90-minutes) – customize a configuration file with your PKS details and use kubectl and Helm to install and then deploy Pega Platform onto your PKS cluster.

 5. [Logging into Pega Platform – 10 minutes](#logging-into-pega-platform--10-minutes) – configure your network connections in your DNS zone so you can log onto Pega Platform.